Hashversion/vazen/README.md

 ### Deployment

 - [**cloudflare**](https://cloudflare.com/): ideal for quick prototypes, MVPs, and fast startups. cloudflare is cost-efficient and eliminates the overhead of more complex cloud setups.
-AWS can become expensive if cost is a concern during early stages.

 ### License